 Who would have guessed it?

-You can’t knock some of the special-effect set pieces for which, along with our anti-hero’s plethora of cheap one-liners, this movie is basically a vehicle for, but when society’s kids begin to walk around their homes in store-bought Freddy pyjamas, you know that the magic of the character has been drained beyond all recognition.
-Perhaps because of this obsession with all things Krueger, The Dream Master was the biggest grossing of the series to date, and although it would not be the worst instalment of the franchise, this was the one where the rot truly set in.
+You can’t knock some of the special-effect set pieces, for which, along with our anti-hero’s plethora of cheap one-liners, this movie is basically a vehicle for, but when society’s kids begin to walk around their homes in store-bought Freddy pyjamas, you know that the magic of the character has been drained beyond all recognition.
+Perhaps because of this obsession with all things Krueger, The Dream Master was the biggest grossing of the series to date, and although it would not be the worst instalment of the franchise, this was where the rot truly set in.

 VHS Revival is a non-profit venture.
 Any donation, no matter how small, will help towards the site’s running costs and ultimately enable us to grow.
 Thank you.